flaab/pz-django-blog/README.md

 - Write your first post

 ## Customize the templates
 The templates are organized in three categories: extendable templates, includable templates and page templates.
 Each uses a different naming convention.
 The templates the application uses are the following, which you can edit to fit your needs.
-Stylesheets and Javascript files are hotlinked from cdn repositories.
+Stylesheets and Javascript files are hotlinked from cdn repositories but you can place your own under *blog/static/*.

 - *templates/blog/__l_base.html* => Base layout for the blog
 - *templates/blog/_sideposts.html* => Template tag to display recent and most commented posts